Nuhser/Happier-Ghasts/README.md

 ## Enchantements

+> [!NOTE]
+> Only harnesses crafted after enabling this datapack will be enchantable in an enchanting table.

 ### Aerodynamic

 <img src="https://cdn.modrinth.com/data/cached_images/c5afa6a66ff898c40c33674d0b1774c89864cf6c.png" alt="Harness being enchanted" width="400" />

 This enchantment can be applied to a harness of any color.
 It comes in three levels and speeds up your Happy Ghast if it wears the enchanted harness.

 Each level grants a speed boost of 25% of the base speed.
-Therefore, a Happy Ghast wearing a harness which is enchanted with **Aerodynamic III** flies with 175% of its normal speed.
+Therefore, a Happy Ghast wearing a harness which is enchanted with **Aerodynamic III** flies with **175% of its normal speed**.

 The enchantment can be bought from villagers or enchanted onto harnesses and books using an enchanting table.

-> [!NOTE]
-> Only harnesses crafted after enabling this datapack will be enchantable in an enchanting table.
+If the *Villager Trade Rebalance* experiment is active in your world this enchantment will be sold by **Plains Villagers** as a **common** trade.

 ## Advancements

 ### Vapor Velocity

 You can get this advancement by riding a Happy Ghast which is wearing a harness that was enchanted with **Aerodynamic III**.

+---

 > *The pack image was generated using AI.*